snapdragonxc/Naamtech/README.md

 An ExpressJS server is provided to run it locally.
 All of the code for the front-end is contained within the folder "src".

-Screen shots of the running app are available in the folder "screen-shots".
+Screen shots of the running app are shown below and are in the folder "screen-shots".

 ### Installation